v0lta/Spectral-RNN/README.md

 Sequence Prediction using Spectral RNNs
 ------------------------------------
-Source code for the paper:
+Source code for spectral RNN learning with optimizable window functions.
-https://arxiv.org/pdf/1812.05645.pdf if you find this work useful please consider citing the paper.
+The window functions are available in 'window_learning.py'.
 The code has been tested using Tensorflow 1.10.0 but should also run in 1.13.

 ###### Experiments: